Water supply and sanitation in Ghana: Policy and regulation

 At the moment, a number of institutions exist to supervise and regulate water supply and sanitation.
 The policy framework is based on the Ghana Poverty Reduction Strategy (GPRS).

 General water sector policies for both rural and urban areas are set by the Water Directorate within the Ministry of Water Resources, Works and Housing (MWRWH).
 Furthermore, the ministry solicits funding from external support agencies, monitors the sector, and advises the Cabinet.
 The Water Sector Restructuring Secretariat, created in 1997 in the Ministry of Water Resources, Works and Housing, oversees the process of private sector participation in the sector.

-The Ministry of Local Government and Rural Development shares responsibility for setting sanitation policies and coordinating funding for the subsector with MWRWH.
+The Ministry of Local Government and Rural Development shares responsibility for setting sanitation policies and coordinating funding for the sub-sector with MWRWH.
 The government promotes decentralization so that sanitation policies are expected to be carried out by Metropolitan, Municipal, and District Assemblies.
 To enforce environmental quality laws, the Environmental Protection Agency (EPA) under the Ministry of Environment and Science is expected to examine the impact of sanitation development activities on the environment.

 To overcome the lack of coordination between the numerous sector institutions, the Minister of Water Resources, Works, and Housing, Abubakar Saddique Boniface, launched a National Water Policy (NWP) in February 2008, which covers water resources management, water supply and sanitation.
 Although the sector has made progress, a lack of coherence in policy formulation resulted in a multitude of implementation strategies.
 The NWP aimed to formulate a comprehensive sector policy and to make it easier for development partners to provide the necessary support to the sector.
 The NWP had been prepared by the Water Resources Commission (WRC) since 2002.

+Illegal mining activities and water supply

+Lands Minister, Samuel Abu Jinapor has re-assured the general public that Ghana's water supply is safe and consumable despite massive concerns of illegal mining activities impacting natural water bodies in the country.